rohit3325-cpu/js-rohit/README.md

 # js-rohit
-a code of js repo
+A code repo for javascript